melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ### Preprocess RNA data (from Seurat workshop)

 We will perform standard Seurat pipeline for single-cell RNA analysis.
-We will normalize the data, find variable features, scale the data, run PCA, and run UMAP.
+We will normalise the data, find variable features, scale the data, run PCA, and run UMAP.
 See also our introduction to single-cell RNA-seq workshop for more details.